sqreen/PyMiniRacer/README.rst

 It should work on any Linux with a libc >= 2.17 and a wheel compatible pip (>= 8.1).

+If you have a up-to-date pip and it doesn't use a wheel, you might have an environment for which no wheel is built.
+Please open an issue.

 Installation
 ------------